-In 1995 whilst working with SSEYO Koan (superceded by Noatikl then Wotja; all built by Tim Cole & Pete Cole) Brian Eno used and coined the term "Generative Music" to describe any music that is ever-different & changing, created by a system.
+In 1995 whilst working with SSEYO Koan (built by Tim Cole & Pete Cole who later evolved it to Noatikl then Wotja), Brian Eno used & coined the term "Generative Music" to describe any music that is ever-different & changing, created by a system.
 The term has since gone on to be used to refer to entirely random music mixes created by multiple simultaneous CD playback right through to full on live rule-based computer composition.

 SSEYO Koan was our first real-time music generation system.
 We started work on it in 1990 and it saw its first public release in 1994.
 In 1995Brian Eno started working with it, work which led to the 1996 publication of his seminal title Generative Music 1 with SSEYO Koan Software.